 3. Chives

 These perennial herbs flourishes in pots as well as planted directly in the garden.
-Chives produce pink edible flowers and their onion-like flavour which makes them ideal for dishes like salads, garnishes and omelettes.
+Chives produce pink edible flowers and have and onion-like flavour, which makes them ideal for use in salads or omelettes and as garnishes.

 - It is important to give chives consistent watering throughout the growing season for high yields.
 Moisten the soil thoroughly when watering.